Triple Glazing: Why We Sometimes Talk Customers OUT of It

 Windows do two things: they keep heat in (U-Value) and they let heat in (G-Value).

-In the South of England, we actually benefit from a decent amount of winter sun.
+In the South of England, we benefit from a decent amount of winter sun.
 This “solar gain” is free heating for your home.
 Standard Double Glazing has a G-Value of around 0.70+, meaning it lets 70% of that free solar heat enter your room.

 ⚠️ Blocking the Sun?